Maher Said profile photo

 New York, NY 10012

-Maher Said is an Associate Professor of Economics at New York University Stern School of Business.
+Maher Said is an Associate Professor of Economics and the Academic Director of Executive MBA Programs at New York University Stern School of Business.

 Professor Said is an applied microeconomic theorist working at the intersection of game theory and industrial organization, with a primary focus on information economics and dynamic mechanism design.
 His research studies the optimal design of contracts and market mechanisms in the presence of information asymmetries, most recently focusing on the evaluation of forecasters, financial analysts, and other experts.
-Professor Said has published his research in the American Economic Review, the Review of Economic Studies, and the Journal of Economic Theory, among other journals.
+His work has been published in leading academic journals such as the American Economic Review, the Journal of Political Economy, and the Review of Economic Studies.

 Before joining NYU Stern in 2014, Professor Said worked as an Assistant Professor of Economics at the Olin Business School at Washington University in St. Louis, and earlier as a postdoctoral researcher at Microsoft Research New England.
 He earned his B.A. in Economics and Mathematics from New York University and his Ph.D. in Economics from Yale University.